h-anjru/fibCarpet/README.md

 ![Step one: center square](fibcarpet13/fibcarpet_13_4.png)

-This process is iterated until you reach a square of length 1, at which points you have run out of space to place any more squares.
+This process is iterated on each square with uncovered corners until you reach a square of length 1, at which points you have run out of space to place any more squares.

 In my figured that I could automate it.
 In my presentation of the idea I animated the process by which my code generated the carpets.
 The code is quick, dirty, WET, and slow.
 But it worked.